 Insurance: participants are personally responsible for taking out any required instrument insurance and cancellation insurance.

-The Riet Foundation (Rietfonds) can provide financial support to students who are unable to fully pay the fees themselves.
+The Riet Foundation (Rietfonds) can provide financial support to one or two students who are unable to fully pay the fees themselves.

 Fees for part-time Summer Academy attendance